SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

  - [x] IDGen: clean up.
  - [ ] Stage work to avoid memory utilization problems for large generations.
  - [x] Add ability to save and load the hierarchy.
 Have to refactor some bits in worker_manager.
- - [ ] Make item.max_score more complex than 1; configure some to be unscored (-1).
-Then percolate to item outcomes, making score more complex than 0/1.
- - [ ] Make some items field tests (i.e. item.operational='0')
  - [x] Improve fake answers for items; based on item type of course.
  - [x] Make item score distribution correspond to item difficulty.
  - [x] Reuse IAB packages.
 Currently the system generates multiple ICA packages for a single year, each with a